-On February 9, 2022, the Company filed a notice of intention with the Toronto Stock Exchange ("TSX") to purchase for cancellation up to 834,345 common shares representing 5% of the 16,686,916 common shares outstanding as of February 3, 2022, subject to regulatory approval.
+On February 8, 2023, the Company renewed its Normal Course Issuer Bid by filing a notice of intention with the Toronto Stock Exchange ("TSX") to purchase for cancellation up to 847,944 common shares representing 5% of the 16,958,881 common shares outstanding as of January 31, 2023, subject to regulatory approval.
 The purchases will be made through the facilities of the TSX and/or any alternative Canadian trading systems to the extent they are eligible.
 The price that the Company will pay for any such shares will be the market price at the time of acquisition.
 The Company believes that repurchasing shares at the prevailing market prices from time to time is a worthwhile use of funds and in the best interests of the Company and its shareholders.
-Purchases may commence on February 14, 2022 and shall terminate not later than February 13, 2023.
-Based on average daily trading volume ("ADTV") of 8,365 over the last six months, daily purchases will be limited to 2,091 common shares (25% of the ADTV of the Class A shares), other than block purchase exemptions.
-The Company has not purchased any of its common shares over the past 12 months.
+Purchases may commence on February 14, 2023 and shall terminate not later than February 13, 2024.
+Based on average daily trading volume ("ADTV") of 7,860 over the last six months, daily purchases will be limited to 1,965 common shares (25% of the ADTV of the common shares), other than block purchase exemptions.